xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Value\_of    is a number that becomes the target for the cell in the Set Target Cell box if max\_min\_val is 3.
+Value\_of&nbsp;&nbsp;&nbsp;&nbsp;is a number that becomes the target for the cell in the Set Target Cell box if max\_min\_val is 3.
 Value\_of is ignored if the cell is being maximized or minimized.

-By\_changing    indicates the changing cells, as entered in the By Changing Cells box.
+By\_changing&nbsp;&nbsp;&nbsp;&nbsp;indicates the changing cells, as entered in the By Changing Cells box.
 By\_changing must refer to a cell or range of cells on the active worksheet, and can be a multiple selection.

 **Remarks**